Disney Princess Enchanted Tales: Follow Your Dreams

 Disney Princess Enchanted Tales: Follow Your Dreams is a 2007 American direct-to-video animated musical film produced by Walt Disney Pictures and Disneytoon Studios.
 It was the first and only film released for a planned Disney Princess Enchanted Tales series of direct-to-video films, each featuring new stories about the Disney Princesses.
-It was released on September 4, 2007 by Walt Disney Studios Home Entertainment and Walt Disney Studios Motion Pictures.
+It was released on September 4, 2007, by Walt Disney Studios Home Entertainment.

-The film features new stories about Princess Aurora from Sleeping Beauty (1959) and Princess Jasmine from Aladdin (1992).
+The film features new stories about Aurora from Sleeping Beauty (1959) and Jasmine from Aladdin (1992).

 Segments

 Keys to the Kingdom

-Keys to the Kingdom features characters from Disney's Sleeping Beauty.
-King Stefan, Queen Leah, King Hubert, and Prince Phillip have left the kingdom for two days for a Royal Conference, leaving Princess Aurora to reign over it in their absence.
-The three good fairies, Flora, Fauna, and Merryweather offer to help her, but Aurora declines their offer because she believes she can do it alone.
+Keys to the Kingdom features characters from Disney's Sleeping Beauty taking place after the original film.
+King Stefan, Queen Leah, King Hubert and Prince Phillip have left the kingdom for two days for a Royal Conference, leaving Aurora to reign over it in their absence.
+The three good fairies, Flora, Fauna and Merryweather offer to help her, but Aurora declines their offer because she believes she can do it alone.
 Merryweather gives Aurora her wand in case she needs any assistance and warns her to be very careful with it.
 The fairies also gave King Hubert his speech, which he forgot.
-With the assistance of the castle majordomo, Lord Duke, Aurora’s tasks include planning banquets, dealing with peasants, and organizing servants who look after the kitchens and the gardens.
+With the assistance of the castle majordomo, Lord Duke, Aurora's tasks include planning banquets, dealing with peasants, and organizing servants who look after the kitchens and the gardens.
 Aurora believes she can do her job without the use of the wand, but later at night before bed, Aurora can't help but play with it and uses magic to make herself a big yellow ballgown.
-Eventually, after a long day dealing with complaints, Aurora gives in and uses the wand to help a local farmer in need of new chickens and pigs.
+Eventually, after a long day dealing with complaints, Aurora gives in and uses the wand to help a local farmer in need of new chickens, pigs and cows.
 Her magical inexperience leads to unusual consequences, including massive chickens, green pigs, and transforming the farmer into a duck.
 When Stefan, Hubert, Leah, and Phillip are about to enter the castle from a royal conference, Lord Duke warns them about giant chickens, green pigs, and cows.
 After Aurora realizes that using the wand was a mistake, she promptly comes up with ideas to solve the problems on her own just before her parents, Duke, Hubert, Phillip, and the fairies arrived, only to see that they were no giant chickens, green pigs, and cows.
 At the end of the first segment, they attend the royal banquet, hosted by Aurora.